 You can also use this integration to populate those types of CIs that UCMDB cannot automatically discover or CIs that have been created in Service Manager before you have a UCMDB system deployed.
-For more information, see When do I need the Population feature? on page 81.
+For more information, see "When do I Need the Population Feature" on page 97.

 Population is the reverse of Push.
-Figure 2 shows how data is populated from SM to UCMDB.
+The following figure shows how data is populated from SM to UCMDB.
 One SM CI record with multiple attributes is transferred to UCMDB as multiple CI records.